Alapaha, Georgia: Racial and ethnic composition

+2010 census

-In 2010, its population was 668, though by 2020 its population declined to 481.
+In 2010, its population was 668, though by 2020 its population had declined to 481.

 Government

 Alapaha was incorporated in 1881 by an act (Law #433) of the General Assembly of the Georgia legislature.
 That act set forth the framework for its municipal government, specifying that there be a mayor, aldermen, regular elections, taxes, licensing of "ten-pin alleys, billiard and pool tables, and other establishments calculated to encourage idleness" as well as "spiritous liquors."
 The corporate limits of the town were set at a quarter-mile from the junction of Main and Center streets in every direction.

 In its entire history, the town has only grown ¾ of a square mile, despite early efforts to promote it for development.

 Alapaha's city hall is located in the former depot that once served the Brunswick and Albany Railroad, the Atlantic Coast Line Railroad, and the Seaboard Coast Line Railroad.

 In popular culture

 The Alapaha Blue Blood Bulldog breed was developed from the Paulk plantation dogs of the area.
 They were first registered with the Animal Research Foundation by Lana Lou Lane of Rebecca, Georgia in 1986.
 She gave the breed the name because the Alapaha River ran near her home.

 The Alapaha blueberry is a patented rabbiteye blueberry named for the Alapaha River, and tested at Alapaha.
 Its berries are medium in size and have excellent firmness, color and flavor.

 "The Alapaha Blues (The Catfish Dance)" is a song by Brian Buffington.